-Following on from the cases of Miller and McFarlane, the Courts now rely upon the 3 principles of needs, sharing and compensation when deciding upon the allocation of financial assets in divorce cases.
-Each principle is considered in every case but in the majority of cases it will be the needs of the parties which will be the driving factor determining how the pot is shared between the parties.
+Following on from the cases of Miller and McFarlane, the Courts rely upon the 3 principles of needs, sharing and compensation when deciding upon the allocation of financial assets in divorce cases.
+Each principle is considered in every case but in the majority of cases it will be the needs of the parties which will be the driving factor determining how the financial pot is shared between the parties.

 What do needs mean in practice?

 A Court must take into account the reasonable needs of the parties and how they can be met from the available capital of the marriage.
 The most obvious needs are for a home and an income stream.
 At an early stage of the divorce process the needs of the parties must be assessed and this is done in the context of the assets of the marriage.
 In some cases the assets of the marriage are such that the needs of the parties can be met by those assets being split equally between the parties.
 In other cases it may be that the primary carer of any minor children will need a bigger slice of the cake in order to meet additional needs e.g. for housing.

 The concept of reasonable needs is viewed in the context of the lifestyle the parties have enjoyed during the marriage.
 The Court will take into account the standard of living the parties enjoyed during the marriage and whether that standard can be maintained post divorce.
 It can be the case that standards enjoyed during the marriage may have to change.
 One may find in the post divorce apocalyptic dawn that one has to drink Cava instead of Bollinger.